Maddiefyfe/reference-website/README.md

 The alt attribution allows the web developer to add description to images that are not visible on the completed webpage.
 This text will be read by a screen reader to describe to the user what the image depicts.

-  What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)
+<b> 8.
+What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)</b>

-8. CSS stands for Cascading Style Sheets.
+CSS stands for Cascading Style Sheets.
 It is the language we use to control the appearance of the HTML document and how it is presented on the web.
 A CSS file can be created within a code editor and saved as style.css.
 To attach the file to the HTML, it must be placed with the <head> of the document using the <link> element.
 The href attribute is used to point to the location of the css file, and the ref attribute is used to define it as a stylesheet.

 The code would look like such: link rel=“stylesheet” href=“css/style.css”

-9. What is the difference between CSS ruleset, property and value (write explanation and an example code)
+<b>9.
+What is the difference between CSS ruleset, property and value (write explanation and an example code)</b>

 A CSS rule consists of a selector and declaration block where properties are styled.
 Ruleset: A ruleset contains a selector and one or more declarations surrounded by {}.
 A selector identifies which part of the HTML code is being transformed, and a declaration assigns a value to a property within that selector.
 An entire ruleset may look something like this: